evil0th/evil0th/README.md

 -->

-Hello 👋, I'm Eric (Chinese name: wu.liao) -- A backend architect, major in Java and Python.
+I'm Eric (Chinese name: wu.liao) -- A backend architect, major in Java and Python.

 Any sponsorship from the community will greatly inspire me, thanks to everyone.